WDI-SEA/notes/05-node-express/express-REST-crud/02put-delete.md

 ### Middleware
 `method-override` is a node package that allows us to catch incoming requests to the back-end and change the method from `POST` to `DELETE` or `PUT`.
 We'll use the `method-override` middleware that looks for a `_method=DELETE` or `_method=PUT` query string in the request URL and swap out the method accordingly.

-_By default, `method-override` will only override `POST` methods, because having a `DELETE` or `PUT` route accessible via a `GET` request "may introduce security issues and cause weird behavior when requests travel through caches"(see the `options.metods` section of the `method-override` docs for on this)_
+_By default, `method-override` will only override `POST` methods, because having a `DELETE` or `PUT` route accessible via a `GET` request "may introduce security issues and cause weird behavior when requests travel through caches"(see the `options.methods` section of the `method-override` docs for on this)_

 #### Setup: